waleed46shah/NextJSTemplate/README.md

 ## Steps to follow for the interview project

-Create and deploy a Next.js admin dashboard with TypeScript and Tailwind CSS, featuring user authentication, state management using useState, theme functionality and a chart library.
+You are expected to develop and deploy a demo of a Next.js admin dashboard with Javascript/TypeScript and Tailwind CSS.
+Include the features listed below in your project.

 1. Project Setup
-- *Create a new Next.js project using the command-line interface (CLI).
-(DONE)*
+- *Fork the repository to your github and clone the forked repository to your desktop*
 - *Configure TypeScript support in the project.
 (DONE)*
 - *Install and configure Tailwind CSS for styling.
 (DONE)*